-Run Executions From The CLI
+Run Executions from the CLI

-The Executions CLI lets you trigger, stop, and manage test executions directly from your terminal, which is ideal for automation pipelines, CI/CD workflows, or quick local runs.
-You can use it in interactive mode (guided menu) or non-interactive mode (custom scripts and flags).
+The Executions CLI lets you manage BlinqIO's Execution Planner test executions directly from your terminal.
+It is useful for automation pipelines, CI/CD workflows, or quick local test runs.

-Launch The Execution CLI
+Launch the Executions CLI

 bash

-On your first run, you’ll see a message like:
+npx blinqio-executions-cliOn your first run, a confirmation message appears:

 View CLI Help

-To view all available commands, modes, and options, run:
+To see all modes, commands, and options:

 bash

-npx blinqio-executions-cli --help
+npx blinqio-executions-cli --helpOr simply:

 bash